Research Team

 Join the Lab: Seeking Graduate Research Assistants

 We are always looking for talented undergraduate and graduate research assistants to join our work across several projects.
-For the 2025-2026, we have no funded openings for PhD students.
+At the moment, for the 2025-2026, we have no funded openings for PhD students.

 Prospective Students: Please send: a statement of your interest in the position noting relevant coursework, CV, and the names and contact details of three references in a single pdf file to: [email protected].
 Visit the Northeastern University Graduate Studies (phd.northeastern.edu/program/marine-and-environmental-sciences-2/) website for application information for the Marine and Environmental Sciences program.
 Deadline: rolling |